luisleonanaya/DEP-Time-Delay-Estimation-with-Data-Preprocessing/README.md

 ## Citation

-If you use DEP in your research, please cite the following paper: Luis Leon-Anaya, Octavio Valenzuela, Juan C. Cuevas-Tello, 2024.
+If you use DEP in your research, please cite the following paper:
+Luis Leon-Anaya, Juan C Cuevas-Tello, Octavio Valenzuela, César A Puente, Carlos Soubervielle-Montalvo, Data science methodology for time-delay estimation and data preprocessing of the time-delay challenge, Monthly Notices of the Royal Astronomical Society, Volume 522, Issue 1, June 2023, Pages 1323–1341, https://doi.org/10.1093/mnras/stad817

 ## License